A7: User testing and redesign – DUE Tuesday, Nov. 27 @ 12:30am (note unusual date!)

 After testing, take some time with your team to reflect on your findings.
 Discuss as a team and define some general patterns in people's behavior.
 When you identify some interesting points, talk deeply about them—ask each other questions, recreate the different tests, analyze the decisions people made, other paths they could have taken, and so on.

-Submit a detailed and understandable list of changes that you will implement as a result of your testing and discussion, with justifications.
-Fix the bugs that are either small and easy to fix, or too severe to ignore.
+Write up a detailed and understandable list of changes that you will implement as a result of your testing and discussion, with justifications.
+Then fix the bugs that are either small and easy to fix, or too severe to ignore.
 Make sure that you do this before moving on to the next step of this assignment.

 Step 3: Create a Meaningful Redesign

-The redesign will be used for online A/B testing in the next assignment (A8), which requires the use of the chi-squared statistical test.
-Therefore, the aspect you choose to redesign must be testable using the chi-squared test, which usually tests an aspect that can be binarily classified (i.e. user clicked or didn't click a button).
-The redesigned component must also be noticeably different from the original design in a substantial way—just changing the background color as your redesign is not enough.
-We highly suggest that you read A8 in detail to understand what kind of redesign can be measured by chi-squared tests during online A/B testing.
-See the lecture video on "comparing rates" for more information.
+The redesign will be used for comparative evaluation in the next assignment (A8).
+The redesigned component must also be noticeably different from the original design in a substantial way—just changing the background color or some simple visual features as your redesign is not enough.
+We highly suggest that you read A8 in detail to understand what kind of redesign is appropriate.

-Submit a description of the online A/B test that you plan to run for next week's assignment (A8); you do NOT need to run the online A/B test yet.
-The description should explain what the differences between your original and redesigned versions of the component are (from Step 3), and how the results of these changes will be measured in your online A/B test next week.
-Also include your best guess of all possible outcomes and interpretations for next week's test, as interpreted with implications on the design of the prototype.
+Submit a description of the comparative evaluation that you plan to run for next week's assignment (A8); you do NOT need to run the actual evaluation yet.
+The description should explain what the differences between your original and redesigned versions of the component are (from Step 3).

 Step 5: Update Development Plan